liulaboratory-experiments/mind-body-action-causation/README.md

 ### Docs
 This folder contains the experimental stimuli.
 Both experiments was implemented using jsPsych, and are available at the html files `docs/study1.html`, `docs/study2_inference.html` and `docs/study2_intervention.html`.
 The `/images`, `video`, and `/jspsych` folders contain supporting materials for the experiments.

+## Supplementary Information
+In the home directory is a pdf document containing Supplementary Information for the cogsci paper.

 ## Bonus: The analysis pipeline